-We read a couple of days ago of how each year Samuel would have to discard of the comfortable coat he had finally grown into and replace it with the new “bigger coat” that his mother had brought him (2:19).
-We now meet a young man who is about to receive a “bigger coat” and his reaction might be similar to our reaction when God moves us into a situation that seems beyond what we can handle.
+We read how each year Samuel would have to discard of the comfortable coat he had finally grown into and replace it with the new “bigger coat” that his mother had brought him (2:19).
+We now meet a young man who is about to receive a “bigger coat” and his reaction might be similar to our reaction when God moves us into a situation that seems to us beyond what we can handle.

-Just like He promises us, GOD EQUIPPED SAUL for what He was calling him to do.
+But just like God promises us, He equipped Saul for what He was calling him to do.
 Saul was “changed into a different person.”
 Samuel encouraged Saul to do what must be done – the thing God was calling Saul to do – for God would be with him.
-God “gave him a new heart” to go with his new “coat” and everything God had promised would happen happened (10:6-9).
-Doesn’t that sound just like the wonderful God we serve!
+God “gave him a new heart” and everything God had promised would happen, happened (10:6-9).

 God understands that you are not feeling worthy or that you are uncomfortable with what is happening around you against your choice.
 He knows you have not lived a perfect life or that you want things back to the way they used to be.
 But what God is asking for is that you worship Him with ALL your heart.
 Don’t hold back or turn away from what He is asking you to do but worship God by accepting His plan.

 “And I will continue to teach you what is good and right.
 But be sure to fear the Lord and faithfully serve him.
 Think of all the wonderful things he has done for you” (1 Samuel 12:23b-24).